AYHALOUI/Philosophers-42-project/README.md

 - `time_to_sleep` (in milliseconds): The time a philosopher will spend sleeping.
 - `number_of_times_each_philosopher_must_eat` (optional argument): If all philosophers have eaten at least `number_of_times_each_philosopher_must_eat` times, the simulation stops.
 If not specified, the simulation stops when a philosopher dies.

+### Output
+The output of the program is in the format `<timestamp> <philosopher (1 to number_of_philosophers)> <action>`

+Each philosopher logs the following actions:
+- Taking a fork
+- Eating
+- Sleeping
+- Thinking
+- Dying

+The logged messages are always in sequential order.